 It’s an easy hop, skip and jump to the Great Barrier Reef from Townsville but the “capital of Northern Australia” has far more to offer than aquatic pursuits.
 The tropical Queensland city has resurfaced following an intense monsoon event in early 2019 as the spot for adventure seekers to hike and dive in pristine surrounds; for culture vultures to seek out a different kind of arts festival; and for those in need of a holiday to simply kick back, eat well and soak up the ample sunny days.
-Here’s how to get a taste of Townsville in a single weekend this winter.
+Here’s how to get a taste of Townsville in a single weekend.

 If you want... to take a bite out of the food scene

 Forget what you think you know about Townsville’s restaurants, cafés and bars – a raft of new openings, alongside standout stalwarts, makes it a surprising hotspot for the hungry.
 Jam Restaurant is undoubtedly the local favourite, thanks to its fresh, seasonal menu (although the eternally popular Asian chicken omelette has been served up for years).
 The recent refresh of the local casino, The Ville, has gifted the town a handful of happening new eateries; The Palm House and Miss Song’s being the clear frontrunners.

 If you want... a deep dive into the world’s most diverse aquatic ecosystems